3 things in the Netherlands that you will either love or hate

 photo-of-people-riding-bikes-on-amsterdam-street

-You’re used to watching out for the cars on the road, not knowing what’s going to hit you from the other side.
-Beware, bike paths are equally as important (and scary) as roads in the Netherlands! 👀
+You’re used to watching out for the cars on the road, but something might just come and hit you from the other side.
+Bike paths are equally as important (and scary) as roads in the Netherlands! 👀

 READ MORE | Dutch Quirk #3: cycle more than they walk

-On my first visit to the Netherlands, I was bedazzled by the cycling skills of the Dutch and thought it must be pretty great to be able to travel safely by bike.
+On my first visit to the Netherlands, I was impressed by the cycling skills of the Dutch and thought it must be great to travel safely by bike.

-At the same time though, I felt extremely annoyed because I wasn’t yet used to how organised everything was.
-I was under the impression that bikes keep coming randomly from all over the place just to mess with my mind. 🤪
+At the same time, though, I felt extremely annoyed because I wasn’t yet used to how organised everything was.
+I was under the impression that bikes keep coming randomly from all over the place to mess with my mind. 🤪

 2. Ah, the Dutch weather!